| FTH(1) | General Commands Manual | FTH(1) |

 ( b1 n -- b2 )1/q

-qabs qceil qfloor qnegate
+qabs qceil qfloor qnegateq+

-q- q* q/
+q- q* q/q**

 ( -- n )fesetround